 Outdoor and indoor cell booster antennas operate differently, depending on their type.
 Two of the major signal distributions and capture ranges include omni-directional and directional.
 Omni-directional antennas produce coverage and nets in all directions.
 Akin to the glow of a lantern, their range covers more surrounding areas but often lacks stretching across distances.
 On the other hand, directional antennas project a straightforward signal tunnel in one direction that reaches longer distances but covers less total square footage.
 Indoor antennas also offer a range of distribution coverages, generating different compatibilities for rooms, floors, and angle coverage, as well as mount options.

-Finding the best location for your cell booster antenna ensures your booster system operates successfully with minimal potential issues.
+Finding the best cell booster antenna placement ensures your home cell signal booster system operates successfully with minimal potential issues.
 The placement of your antenna affects its range, scope, and ability to interact with passing signals.
 Since you can’t create new signals, capturing and connecting with existing signals plays an important role in providing adequate connectivity to boost and improve your calling and texting experience.